19hours/sg-statutes/Acts/Sale of Food Act.md

 [Act 48 of 2017 wef 01/02/2018]

+[Act 11 of 2019 wef 01/04/2019]

-(ec) setting out requirements that apply to imported food or food contact articles to ensure that the food or food contact article is safe and suitable, including keeping of records in relation to the source or traceability and handling of the food or food contact article imported;
+(ec) setting out requirements that apply to imported food or food contact articles to ensure that the food or food contact article is safe and suitable and to support a secure and reliable supply of imported food in Singapore, including keeping of records in relation to the source or traceability and handling of the food or food contact article imported;

 [Act 48 of 2017 wef 01/02/2018]

+[Act 11 of 2019 wef 01/04/2019]

 (f) to prescribe the method of analysis of any food and form of certificate of analysis;